Proton Therapy for Hodgkin Lymphoma.

 Treating Hodgkin Lymphoma with Proton Therapy

-At the University of Florida Proton Therapy Institute, we have demonstrated that proton therapy results in much less radiation to healthy tissues such as breast, lung, and heart.
+At the UF Health Proton Therapy Institute, we have demonstrated that proton therapy results in much less radiation to healthy tissues such as breast, lung, and heart.
 An example is shown below.

 Figure A shows an axial CT scan slice through the heart (red) of a patient with Hodgkin lymphoma involving the mediastinum.
 On the left is the X-ray plan and on the right is the proton plan.
 The dark blue line in both represents the tumor and target area for the radiation.
 The green line represents the volume of the body receiving 95 percent of the total prescribed dose of radiation, while the light blue line reflects the volume of the body receiving 10 percent of the total prescribed radiation dose.
 As is apparent, with conventional radiation (left), the X-rays deposit more radiation in the heart and breasts than the proton plan.
 In fact, the proton plan reduced the mean dose to the heart by more than 50 percent and the mean dose to the breast by 70 percent.
 For this reason, it’s believed that Hodgkin lymphoma patients will have a much lower risk of heart disease and second malignancy with proton therapy than what’s been observed in the past with conventional radiation therapy.